GreenTheBlaze/Green-s-Personal-Roblox-Packages/InstanceUtilsAPI.md

 *Don't mind the weird names LOL.*

 ### Get
-This method extension
+This method extension focusses mainly on retrieving instances and outputting them in the form of an `Instance` array.
+Exceptions to this include the getting instances from path methods.

 #### getSiblings
-Returns an array (a numerically indexed table) containing all direct siblings of the instance.
-In other words, it retrieves every `Instance` that shares the same `Parent` as the given `child`.
+Returns an array (a numerically indexed table) containing all direct siblings of the given `child`.
+In other words, it retrieves every `Instance` that shares the same `Parent` as the `child`.

 **Syntax:** `InstanceUtils:getSiblings(child: Instance) → {Instance}`